system-zero/system-zero/README.md

    fprintf (stdout, "%zd\n", size);
 ```

-The fprintf() function, is asking from the kernel, to print the output, into the
+The fprintf() function, is asking from the kernel, to print the output, the given text
-screen the given text.
+onto the screen.

-The output of a command can be redirected into a filename, like:
+The output of a command can also be redirected into a filename, like:

 ```sh
   File.size Makefile >size_of_Makefile